nillnought/javafx-documentation/docs/index.md

 The main topics of this documentation is as listed below:

  - Setting up your JavaFX project
- - Handling player interaction
+ - Handling different types of player interactions
- - Adding pizzazz
+ - Styling your project and adding pizzaz
 ## Formatting (Typographical Conventions)
 Code blocks will have a title indicating what class the code is placed in.
 <!-- class or file? -->